Giving shares to employees

 Compared to an existing share transfer, newly issued shares are usually preferred.

 When an employee leaves, unless otherwise stated, he or she retains the gifted shares.
 So, ex-employees would continue to benefit from the company’s growth.
-Ex-employees can even stall an exit by refusing to sell the shares.
+Ex-employees night even be able to stall or scuppera company sale by refusing to sell their shares.

 Use of good and bad leaver provisions when gifting shares

 It is common to distinguish between good and bad leavers.
 Good leavers leave because of e.g. death, disability or the directors want them to continue to benefit.
-Bad leavers are usually anybody who is not a good leaver and who does not continue to benefit from the company’s growth.
+Bad leavers are usually anybody who is not a good leaver and should not continue to benefit from the company’s growth.

 Retaining the ability to exit